Assembly: the only way

 Not exactly.
 To scale to millions of record, the code was a nightmare to bring and optimize.
 We have Exadata Oracle and it seems not enough.
-You have only two test a day because bringing up the environment and doing a test can take from 2 to 3 hours.
+As a developer you have only two test a day because bringing up the environment and doing a test can take from 2 to 3 hours.

 SOA vs microservices

-Service Oriented Architecture (SOA) born tho help us to break complex system and to ease integration on monoliths.
+Service Oriented Architecture (SOA) was born to help us to break complex system and to ease integration on monoliths.